 Click here to show & hide the transcript with descriptions

-This Sensitization workshop is the third activity in the pilot project timeline; which purposefully is to create awareness of the project.
+This Sensitization workshop was the third activity in the pilot project timeline; which purposefully was to create awareness of the project.
 The youths were brief on the project goal, timeline and its expectations.
 The GNAD-YS president, Mr. Richard Doku took the opportunity to give a brief history of the GNAD-YS.
-Concluding his briefing, the president emphasizes that “unless Deaf youth strive for higher education and more knowledge, we will always linger behind our hearing counterparts.”
-The vice president Linda Gibbah also noted the challenges young female Deaf face in saying “NO” when they meant to say so and the lack of self-empowerment so that they can act on they own authority.
+Concluding his briefing, the president emphasized that “unless Deaf youth strive for higher education and more knowledge, we will always linger behind our hearing counterparts.”
+The vice president Linda Gibbah also noted the challenges young female Deaf faced in saying “NO” when they meant to say so and the lack of self-empowerment so that they can act on they own authority.
 The vice president therefore lectured the young female participants on “Women empowerment” to enable them represent their interests in a more responsible way.

 The leadership training was specifically for the ten selected leaders of the cape coast Deaf youth association.
 Mr. Cosmos Wuanka, the Secretary of the GNAD-YS led the training for the 3 days.
 Before this workshop, leaders were assigned Mobilization and Data collection (second project activity) on the Deaf youths within the cape coast municipality.
-The data will enable the leaders to be abreast with information and needs of their members in the association and how best to work about their problems for a change.
+The data enabled the leaders to be abreast with information and needs of their members in the association and how best to work about their problems for a change.

 The workshop and training were made beautiful and interesting with games and fun that brought about excitements.
-We say “Big thank you” to MNI for this support and we believe better days ahead as we work hand in hand.
+We say a “Big thank you” to MNI for this support and we believe in better days ahead as we work hand in hand.
 GNAD-YS: Together We Can!

 MNI project phase two: Advocacy and UNCPRD

 The training was a success with presentations made by the board and participants (as a test of their knowledge and experience).
-The presentations include Leaders as Advocates, Challenges associated with leadership and advocacy, UNCRPD and practicing on the modes of advocacy.
+The presentations included Leaders as Advocates, Challenges associated with leadership and advocacy, UNCRPD and practicing on the modes of advocacy.